gonzalo123/docker_secrets/README.md

-## hot-reload for Docker secrets in Docker Swarm
+## Hot-reload for Docker secrets in Docker Swarm

 The best way to store passwords in a Docker Swarm cluster, apart from proprietary solutions from cloud providers, is the use of Docker secrets.
 Docker secrets are a way to securely store sensitive information, such as passwords, API keys,